Everest Base Camp - Chola Pass - Gokyo Trek

 • Mind Over Mountain: Be prepared for challenges!
 A positive attitude goes a long way.

 • Fuel Your Hike: Eat healthy!
-Choose nutritious food to keep you energized throughout the trek.
+Choose nutritious food to keep you energised throughout the trek.

 • Gear Up for Success: Dress for the elements!
 Pack clothes and footwear suitable for mountain weather.